lsst-dm/qserv-usdf-dp1/README.md

 ```
 ls -al logs/
 ```

-### Tuning up CSS parameters of the ingested tables
 The final step would be to tune the scan rating for the tables to the desired values.
 For example:
 ```
 ../tools/set-scan-rating.py --database=dp1 --table=DiaSource 2